Skip to main content

 • One-way status points: Only increase, never decrease, creating a sense of constant progression

-• Two-way status points: Can decrease when users fail tasks, perform negative actions, or remain inactive
+• Two-way status points: Can decrease when users fail tasks, perform negative actions, or remain inactive.
+Use the Negativeable setting to allow negative increments, and the Stop at Zero setting to prevent the balance from going below zero.

 Functional point types